-As of March 31, 2020, the other financial commitments amount to kEUR 100 and relate to commitments under tenancy agreements and leases for buildings and passenger cars.
+As at March 31, 2021, the other financial commitments amount to kEUR 100 and relate to commitments under tenancy agreements and leases for buildings and passenger cars.

-in kEUR 2019/2020 Prior year
+in kEUR 2020/2021 Prior year

-Due within 1 year 63 70
+Due within 1 year 24 63

-Due between 1 and 5 years 37 69
+Due between 1 and 5 years 5 37

+Due within 5 year

-Total 100 139
+Total 29 100

-Annual commitments under tenancy agreements and leases of kEUR 26 (prior year: kEUR 6) relate to commitments towards affiliated companies.
-Those are due within one year.
+Annual commitments under tenancy agreements and leases of kEUR 15 (prior year: kEUR 26) relate to commitments towards affiliated companies.
+Of these commitments, kEUR 10 fall due within one year.